nanzhen102/16SfastLAB/README.md

 # 16SfastLAB

-A reproducible, scalable pipeline for processing 16S rRNA gene sequencing data using Snakemake and Conda.
-This pipeline:
+A reproducible, scalable pipeline for processing 16S rRNA gene sequencing data and assign taxonomic information of the family Lactobacillaceae on a genus level using Snakemake and Conda.
-- Merges paired-end FASTQ files using VSEARCH.
-- Converts merged FASTQ files into FASTA format.
-- Runs BLASTn against a custom 16S database.
-- Extracts genus-level information from BLAST output.
-- Filters and summarizes BLAST results to generate relative abundance frequency tables.
-- Combines frequency data across samples into a single report.

 ## Contents